Since Runcloud added some cool features, this review has been updated as of April 2020.

 The Performance Test is running good as Upcloud delivers fast servers.
 However, Runcloud is not optimized for WordPress.
 The number of cached visitors is greatly behind competitors such as Gridpane or Spinup WP (up to 400%!).

 Comparing Runcloud to other control panels

-From the control panels, RunCloud performs the worst in terms of performance (in my test setup).
+From the control panels, RunCloud performs pretty bad, even with the newer RunCache enabled (at least in in my test setup).
 How do I know?
 Have a look at the data below.

 You can select any performance metric, and it will show up a chart.
 If we look for maximum simultaneous visitors, other panels outperform Runcloud by raw numbers, and also if you weight this numbers by their price.

 UpCloud adverts the stability of their servers, and it is true.
 During the testing period, we had a constant performance.
 Moreover, the up-time was 100%.
 Great!